l-sousa/project1-tpw/README.md

 ### Bookmarks
-The app has been deployed on Python Anywhere, and may be accessed via the following link [Mercadinho dos Cliques](http://itskikat.pythonanywhere.com)

 ### Accessing the App

+The app has been deployed on Python Anywhere, and may be accessed via the following link [Mercadinho dos Cliques](http://itskikat.pythonanywhere.com).

+You can register yourself in order to gain access to some functionalities, but we also have two accounts bellow, created and used in development :)

 | TYPE | USERNAME | PASSWORD |
 | ---- | -------- | -------- |